 Run the tool as Administrator.
 How to do that?
 It’s very simple.
 Just right click and select ‘Run as administrator’.

 Next press ‘Enter ‘on the ‘Proceed’ button and restart your system.
 After your computer restarts, a CMOS checksum error will be shown on the screen.

 It will allow you to access BIOS even when you don’t know or remember the password.

 CMOS De-Animator invalidates the checksum of your computer’s CMOS memory and as a result, all settings are set to default values and any BIOS password is removed following a system reboot.

 CMOS De-Animator has an option for basic backup and restoration, thereby adding to your computer security.

 The stored files will have a .dea extension.
 However, the program may create some problems on the laptop.

 To know how it can create troubles, the laptop owners should go through the author’s warnings.
-One negative side of CMOS De-Animator is it sometimes generates false positives in antivirus software.

 Try To Boot From CD/USB